Ezekiel-H/personal_site/content/post/2021-01-17-using-btc-exchanges-to-find-currency-arbitrage/index.md

 ***

-A simple model of when to buy BTC in NZD and when to buy in GBP based on the .05% transfer cost of bitcoin.

-<iframe class="chart" src="https://ezekiel.nz/Widgets/btc/btcarbitrage/" width="750"   height="550" style="border: none;"></iframe>
+<iframe class="chart" src="https://ezekiel.nz/Widgets/BTC/BTCArbitrage/index.html" width="750"   height="550" style="border: none;"></iframe>

 ## The Details

-So about now you realize that if it was this easy to do it the arbitrage opportunites would shut the door and fees decimate your returns.
+So about now you realize that if it was this easy to do it the arbitrage opportunities would shut the door and fees decimate your returns.
 Well that is true but not entirely assuming the formula below.